benjaminselfridge/model-checking/doc/ModelChecking1.md

 supposed to hold at all reachable states of a transition system is called an *invariant*.

-So, how do we check whether an invariant holds?
-The answer is simple: we just evaluate the proposition on each reachable state (more precisely, on the *label* of each state).
+To check whether an invariant holds, we evaluate the proposition on each reachable state (more precisely, on the *label* of each state).
 To do this, we first define an auxiliary function that collects all reachable states in the underlying graph, along with a path that leads to each state, given the start states and a function mapping each state to its list of possible next states.

 ``` {.haskell .literate}
 reachables :: Eq s => [s] -> (s -> [s]) -> [(s, [s])]